Acekorneya/Ark-Survival-Ascended-Server/README.md

    sudo groupadd -g 7777 pokuser
    sudo useradd -u 7777 -g 7777 -m -s /bin/bash pokuser sudo passwd pokuser  # Set a password for the user
+   # Enter and confirm a secure password when prompted

    # Then switch to that user
    sudo su - pokuser